-Up to 4 ranges of IP addresses can be specified and it can be set whether to allow or deny the ranges.
+Up to 4 ranges of IP addresses can be specified and it can be set whether to allow or deny the ranges (IP address filter).

-Up to 10 MAC addresses to allow communication can be specified.
+Up to 10 MAC addresses to allow communication can be specified (MAC address filter).

-The TSF satisfies FTA_TSE.1 because it rejects communication to and from an unintended third party based on the IP address and the MAC address.
-According to FMT_MTD.1c, the TSF allows only the administrator who has been identified and authenticated by TSF_AUT to query and modify TSF data i.e. the settings for the IP and MAC address filtering.
+The TSF satisfies FTA\TSE.1 because it rejects communication to and from an unintended third party based on the IP address and the MAC address.
+According to FMT\MTD.1c and FMT\SMF.1, the TSF allows only the administrator who has been identified and authenticated by TSF\AUT to query and modify TSF data i.e. the values of the IP address filter settings and the MAC address filter settings.